Abigale001/abigale001.github.io/_pages/about.md

   - /about.html
 ---

-Yicong Li is currently a fourth-year PhD student in the [Data Science and Machine Intelligence (DSMI)](http://dsmi.tech/) Lab of Advanced Analytics Institute, University of Technology Sydney, under the supervision of [Prof. Guandong Xu](https://scholar.google.com/citations?user=kcrdCq4AAAAJ&hl=en), [Dr. Hongxu Chen](https://scholar.google.com/citations?user=W3CtDGQAAAAJ&hl=en), and [Dr. Xiangguo Sun](https://scholar.google.com/citations?hl=zh-TW&user=rKfYQwEAAAAJ&view_op=list_works&sortby=pubdate).
+Yicong Li is now a research assistant at the Education University of Hong Kong.
+She has graduated from the [Data Science and Machine Intelligence (DSMI)](http://dsmi.tech/) Lab of Advanced Analytics Institute, University of Technology Sydney, under the supervision of [Prof. Guandong Xu](https://scholar.google.com/citations?user=kcrdCq4AAAAJ&hl=en), [Dr. Hongxu Chen](https://scholar.google.com/citations?user=W3CtDGQAAAAJ&hl=en), and [Dr. Xiangguo Sun](https://scholar.google.com/citations?hl=zh-TW&user=rKfYQwEAAAAJ&view_op=list_works&sortby=pubdate) in 2024.
 During from Sep.
 2022 to Apr.
 2024, she was a visiting student at The Hong Kong Polytechnic University, the collaborative supervisors are [Dr. Yu Yang](https://scholar.google.com/citations?user=Gk07OsAAAAAJ&hl=zh-CN) and [Prof. Jiannong Cao](https://scholar.google.com/citations?user=q2jH-3sAAAAJ&hl=zh-CN).

 She obtained her Master's degree from the National University of Defense Technology in Dec 2019.
 The supervisors were Prof. Dongsheng Li and A/Prof. Dawei Feng.